nvidia-riva/sample-apps/virtual-assistant/README.md

 * Some erratic issues have been observed with the chatbot samples on the Firefox browser.
 The most common issue is the TTS output being taken in as input by ASR for certain microphone gain values.

 ## License
-[End User License Agreement](https://developer.download.nvidia.com/licenses/Riva_Pre-Release_Evaluation_License_23Jan2020.pdf) is included with the product.
+The [NVIDIA Riva License Agreement](https://developer.nvidia.com/riva/ga/license) is included with the product.
 Licenses are also available along with the model application zip file.
-By pulling and using the Riva SDK container, downloading models, or using the sample applications, you accept the terms and conditions of these licenses.
+By pulling and using the Riva SDK container, downloading models, or using the sample applications here, you accept the terms and conditions of these licenses.   <br>